There are plenty of articles about the terrible ways social media affects body image for people of all ages. And for good reason. They’re true.

-As we said, social media is toxic for body image, largely because of the built in comparing it promotes.
+As we said, social media is toxic for body image, largely because of the built-in comparisons it promotes.

 Self-objectification is at the heart of the problem.

-Self-objectification occurs when we internalize an observer’s view of our own body.
-As if our body is a mound of clay to measure, shape, and control.
-By viewing and treating our body as an object, we are essentially scrutinizing our own body in anticipation of being evaluated by others.
+Self-objectification occurs when you internalize an observer’s view of your own body.
+(As if your body is a mound of clay to measure, shape, and control.)
+By viewing and treating your body as an object, you essentially scrutinize your own body in anticipation of being evaluated by others.

-Our body becomes a ‘thing’/object to monitor, manage, and curate.
-Rather than how you express your life.
+Your body becomes a ‘thing’/object to monitor, manage, and curate rather than a means of expressing your life.

 Is viewing social media always associated with poor body image?

 Social media use is consistently and positively associated with negative body image.
-(That is the ‘but’.)
+(That’s the ‘but.’)